myDevicesIoT/cayenne-docs/README.md

 ### I'm ready for my changes to go live!
 So you're ready for your changes to go live?
-Once we're all up to speed on editing the new Docs setup, we will link all changes directly to this repo.
-We're giving the auto-update feature a grace period in order to avoid any unwanted or accident changes being published to the live site.
-In the mean time, contact Jonathan on Skype (jsiderman.mydevices), Slack (@jsiderman) or email (jsiderman@mydevices.com) and the push will happen in no time.
+Contact Jonathan on Skype (jsiderman.mydevices), Slack (@jsiderman) or via email (jsiderman@mydevices.com).